stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

     forms-auth = https

+    !!! note
-    **Note:** You cannot specify HTTP-only authentication.
+    You cannot specify HTTP-only authentication.
 To specify both HTTP and HTTPS, add the following line: forms-auth = both.

 11. \(Do not complete this step for Security Access Manager with SPNEGO\) Add HCL Allow access to the Embedded Experience gadget by adding the following line to the \[ba\] stanza in the webseald-server-name.conf file: